hrishi-6887/Accenture/Hackathon/README.md

 **📅 Date:** 13th–14th September 2024
 **⏱️ Duration:** 24 Hours

-I had the incredible opportunity to participate in **PAC HACK 2024**, a high-energy national-level hackathon organized by Presidency University.
-Our team worked on solving real-world challenges using a mix of creativity, logic, and teamwork.
+I had the opportunity to participate in **PAC HACK 2024**, where we worked as a team to develop a socially impactful project titled [**Impact Bridge**](https://github.com/hrishi-6887/Impact-bridge).
+The goal was to bridge the gap between NGOs and philanthropists focused on eradicating poverty — aligned with **UN Sustainable Development Goal 1 (SDG-1)**.

-**Highlights:**
-- Collaborated in a 24-hour sprint to build a functional prototype
-- Tackled practical problems with innovative thinking
+### 🛠️ Project: Impact Bridge
+An end-to-end web application that connects NGOs and donors, enabling transparent tracking of needs, donations, and social impact metrics.

+### 🔍 Highlights:
+- Built a fully functional Java-based web app in 24 hours
+- Designed database schema to manage NGO requests and donation tracking
-- Strengthened team communication and time management under pressure
+- Divided team responsibilities across backend, frontend, and database integration
+- Presented the solution to mentors and evaluators with a working demo
+- Gained hands-on experience in rapid full-stack development

 ---